princomp/princomp.github.io/source/docs/about/dev_guide.md

 ### Creating new lectures

-All lecture notes are under `lectures` directory.
-This directory also contains an index indicating the related labs and prerequisites for each lecture.
+All lecture notes are under `source/lectures/` directory.

 To create a new lecture, e.g. `lecture xyz`: